 New Dickinson students are notified to submit their disclosure of a disability by the end of May.
 By the end of June, students are to have submitted their documentation of their disability.
 Before the start of the semester, Director Marni Jones will have a phone conversation with each student to discuss the accommodations process and the specific accommodations for which each student would be eligible.

 A week before the start of the semester, all students are to email the professor of each class for which they are seeking accommodations to schedule an Accommodations Plan Meeting with them.

 In the first few weeks of each semester, all students seeking academic accommodations for the first time must meet with Marni Jones, the Director of Disability Services, to receive an accommodation letter and related forms, which they will take to their Accommodations Plan Meetings with their professors.

 During the meeting, the student and professor will sit down together to complete and sign the Accommodations Plan Form.
 On the form, the student and professor will note how accommodations will be implemented.
 If receiving extended time for testing, the student must consider any class conflicts s/he has right before or after class, and if proctoring is needed, indicate on the form the dates and times when tests will need to be proctored.

-Once completed, the student is responsible for returning the form to Disability Services within 3 days of the meeting.
+Once completed, the student is responsible for returning the form to ODS (Office of Disability Services) within 3 days of the meeting.
 This form must be turned in, even if the department will accommodate the student's testing needs.